KenyC/tree-gui/Readme.md

-# Tree GUI
+# TreeMaker

 ## Requirements

+- Python 3.4
-- Kivy
+- Kivy 1.10.1

+## EXE

+A package version with a *.exe* is available in TreeMaker.zip ; just unzip it on your computer and run the executable.

 ## Use